pdf-raku/PDF-raku/README.md

 - Images - insertion of TIFF, PNG and JPEG images
 - Fonts - font metrics for core fonts.
 Basic encoding.

-## PDF::Util::Filter
+## PDF::Tools::Filter

-Utility filter methods, based on PDF::API2::Core::PDF::Filter / Text::PDF::Filter
+Toolsity filter methods, based on PDF::API2::Core::PDF::Filter / Text::PDF::Filter

-PDF::Util::Filter::RunLength, PDF::Util::Filter::ASCII85, PDF::Util::Filter::Flate, ...
+PDF::Tools::Filter::RunLength, PDF::Tools::Filter::ASCII85, PDF::Tools::Filter::Flate, ...

 Input to all filters is strings, with characters in the range \x0 ... \0xFF. latin-1 encoding is recommended to enforce this.